Nutrition & Dietetics: Overview

 Marywood offers several program options that lead to the RDN credential.
 You may choose to earn:

-- A BS in Nutrition and Dietetics degree, your DPD Verification Statement, which provides you eligibility to apply for an accredited Dietetic Internship Program, and your MS degree in Nutrition in an accelerated time frame.
+- A BS in Nutrition and Dietetics degree through the Spanish Option and your DPD Verification Statement* which provides you eligibility to apply for an accredited Dietetic Internship Program.
+(DPD-Spanish Option)

-- Your DPD Verification Statement, which provides you eligibility to apply for an accredited Dietetic Internship Program (for those students who have an earned BS/BA), while you also earn your Master’s of Science (MS) degree is in Nutrition or Sports Nutrition Exercise.
+- Your DPD Verification Statement* which provides you eligibility to apply for an accredited Dietetic Internship Program (for those students who have an earned BS/BA), while you also earn your MS degree is in Nutrition or Sports Nutrition Exercise Science.
+(DPD-Grad Option)

-- Dietetic Internship Program Verification Statement from either our onsite or distance tracks.
+- A Master of Science degree in Nutrition and your Dietetic Internship Program Verification Statement from either our onsite or distance tracks.

 * All students must apply and be accepted into each ACEND-accredited program and be in good standing in the program to earn a Verification Statement from that program.